A destined duo: UI professor to develop robots that aid elderly

 “The grandmas today would be scared, but if you develop it today for 20 years with my students, we do these experiments and get it to virtual reality,” Hovakimyan said.
 “By the time I’m retiring, I’d be happy to have a few of those in my home.”

 The key is in perfecting the human-robot interaction.
 Humans using the robots need to be able to trust them, and the robots need to be able to work functionally in a home.
 Hovakimyan said her research team must develop an algorithm that prevents the robots from colliding with each other or their human owners.
+As of the current situation, the elders Buy wheelchairs for their mobility, but in future, this might potentially upgrade to robots.

 “We want to figure out if a few things are moving around (and) how to make sure they never collide,” Hovakimyan said.
 “If you look at birds, they’re flying all the time, but they are never colliding.”